KNOW. LOVE. SERVE.

 Saturday Serve Opportunities

 A local NJ-based non-profit organization, America’s Grow-a-Row, is growing fresh fruits and vegetables specifically for people suffering from hunger.
-Volunteers are needed to drive to the beautiful America's Grow-a-Row farm in Pittstown, NJ to pick up the boxes of fresh food and deliver the boxes to New Bethany Ministries and the Hispanic Center of the Lehigh Valley (two local partners of FPCBethlehem).
+Volunteers are needed to drive to the beautiful America's Grow-a-Row farm in Pittstown, NJ to pick up the boxes of fresh food and deliver the boxes to New Bethany Ministries and the Hispanic Center of the Lehigh Valley, Breaking Bread Relief, and Lynfield Community Center (three local partners of FPCBethlehem and one of our ministries in the Southside of the city).
 Share the love of Christ with those in need of fresh healthy food.
 The entire round trip to NJ and back to Bethlehem will take approximately 90 minutes.
-A large back seat, car trunk or small SUV will be more than enough room to carry the boxes or burlap bags of fresh food.
+The church cargo van will be available every Saturday morning to carry the boxes or burlap bags of fresh food.
 Drive alone or bring a friend.
 This is a great serve opportunity for the whole family.
-Individuals must have the ability to carry a box or bag weighing about 25 pounds.
 Directions and instructions will be provided.
-Pick a Thursday this summer or fall that works for your schedule!
-To sign up please go to the following link: CLICK HERE.
+To sign up please, CLICK HERE.

-For more information about America’s Grow-a-Row, please contact Jackie Etter or go to the website at: americasgrowarow.org.
+Want to know more about America's Grow-a-Row, go to their website at: americasgrowarow.org

 New York City Relief Bus (NYCR): Things We Do, So That Others May Live